LubinKerhuel/hugo/content/docs/invertedpendulum.md

 numbered="false"
 >}}

+{{% alert note %}}
 Objective is to build an `unstable pendulum platform` to experiment various control loop to stabilize it.
+{{% /alert %}}

 The platform hardware is described below; a brief overview of the model is given and a LQR algorithm implemented as proof of concept.

 <!-- test code -->